Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 To fix this, you can use a known working fingerprint (one that has been certified by Google), usually from a stock ROM/firmware/factory image, and replace your device's current fingerprint with this.
 You can also use a fingerprint from another device, but this will change how your device is perceived.

 There are a few pre-configured certified fingerprints available in the module, just in case you can't get a hold of one for your device.
 If you have a working fingerprint that could be added to the list, or an updated one for one already on there, please post that in the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) toghether with device details.
-If it's a fingerprint for Android Pie (9), please also include the Android security patch date that corresponds to the fingerprint.
+Please also include the Android security patch date for the factory image/firmware/ROM that the fingerprint comes from.

 ### Matching the Android security patch date
 For some devices, if the fingerprint is for Android Pie (9), it is necessary to use a security patch date that matches the fingerprint used.
 For the module provided fingerprints this is done automatically, but if you enter a fingerprint manually you will have to update the security patch date yourself (if they don't already match).
 Use the [Custom prop](https://github.com/Magisk-Modules-Repo/MagiskHide-Props-Config/blob/master/README.md#changeset-custom-prop-values) function of this module to change `ro.build.version.security_patch` to the desired date.